Visit NZ's ONLY Kōtuku, White Heron Nesting Colony!

 Join us to witness the magic of the Kōtuku.

-Entry to the White Heron nesting site is permitted through the Department of Conservation and only possible by joining a guided tour with
+Department of Conservation and only possible by joining a guided tour with

-White Heron Sanctuary Tours.
+White Heron Sanctuary Tours, Whataroa.

 Tour Times